FSB 'Voice of Small Business' Index - The Scottish index

-From the third quarter of 2012, the FSB started to produce a Scottish breakdown and analysis of the results.
+The index looks at capacity levels, employment, revenues and the confidence of small firms.
+From the third quarter of 2012, the FSB began to produce a Scottish analysis of the results.

-Scottish small business confidence also rose in the first quarter of 2013 but still lags behind the UK average.
+Scottish small business confidence rose to match the UK average in the first quarter of 2014.

 The Index showed Scottish small business confidence rising in the first quarter of 2014 to its highest level since the data series began at the start of 2010.
 The Scottish confidence index measures +36 points this quarter, up 15 points since the last measurement, and is now slightly higher than the UK average of +35.7 points.